Buy American Made Provision – Products Made in the USA

 What are manufactured goods in BAA Construction?

 According to the regulations to buy American made products published by OMB in 2 CFR 176, manufactured goods are brought to the construction site for incorporation into the building or work that has been processed into a specific form and shape; or combined with another raw material to create a material that has different properties than the properties of the individual raw materials.
 There is no requirement with regard to the origin of components or subcomponents in manufactured goods used on a BAA construction project, as long as the manufacturing occurs in the United States.
 The OMB Interim Final Guidance requires that manufactured goods be physically incorporated as into the project.

-For help litigating or defending a bid protest or other dispute regarding Buy American provisions for buying American made products made in USA, call Watson & Associates, LLC BAA Attorneys and consultants at 1-866-601-5518.
+For help litigating or defending a bid protest or other dispute regarding Buy American made provisions for buying American made products made in USA, call Watson & Associates, LLC BAA Attorneys and consultants at 1-866-601-5518.